tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 I forced myself upright, every movement sending jagged pain through my ribs—no doubt some were cracked.
 My eyes locked onto a nearby object: the flare gun, barely a foot away.
 Salvation, my only chance.
 Slowly, agonizingly, I inched toward it.

-Through my peripheral vision I saw it twist in my direction, drawn to fresh movement, its wet breathing echoing through the hut as it fixed on me.
+Through my peripheral vision I saw it twist in my direction, drawn to fresh movement, its wet breathing echoing through the room as it fixed on me.
 My hands closed around the flare gun just as it pounced.
 Its jaws snapped toward me, aiming for my neck, dripping with blood.
 Instinct took over—I threw my arm up to protect my throat.

 The creature’s teeth clamped down on my forearm with bone-crushing force.
 I felt a sharp crack echo through my arm as pain exploded up my shoulder.
 Panic surged, but there was no time to think—only to act.